On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Results

-with \mbox{$\Delta T$ = 3 K} being the noise level of the synthetic observations and test the aproach for MC1 at \mbox{$t_\rmn{evol}$ = 2 Myr}.
-Overall, we find a qualitatively similar poor match between $N_\rmn{HI, obs}$ and $N_\rmn{HI, real}$ as for the method from \citet{Knapp74} explored before.
-At low $N_\rmn{HI, real}$ the observed column density is significantly too high, whereas at high $N_\rmn{HI, real}$ it is consistently too low (not shown).
-In consequence, also the spatial distribution of HI inferred with this method does not match, even qualitatively, the actual distribution (similar to that in the left panel of Fig.~\ref{fig:HI_Knapp}).
-Overall, the reasons for this poor match are again the temperature variations along the LOS (Section~\ref{sec:HI_temp}), the partly high optical depths (for the high-$N_\rmn{HI}$ regions, Section~\ref{sec:optdepth}) as well as the degeneracy of $T_\rmn{HISA}$ and $\tau_\rmn{HISA}$ (for the low $N_\rmn{HI}$ regions, this section).
-In summary, we find that, even when leaving $T_\rmn{HISA}$ as a free parameter, the quality of the obtained HI column density maps does not increase, but partly even decreases.
+with \mbox{$\Delta T$ = 3 K} being the noise level of the synthetic observations and test the approach for MC1 at \mbox{$t_\rmn{evol}$ = 2 Myr}.

+As for the method from \citet{Knapp74}, we find a qualitatively poor match between $N_\rmn{HI, obs}$ and $N_\rmn{HI, real}$ (bottom panel of Fig.~\ref{fig:Nobs_TKnapp_Tdip}).
+The method gives a rather flat distribution of $N_\rmn{HI, obs}$ with too high values at low $N_\rmn{HI, real}$ and drops towards higher $N_\rmn{HI, real}$.
+Overall, the reasons for this poor match are again the temperature variations along the LOS (Section~\ref{sec:HI_temp}), the partly high optical depths (for the high-$N_\rmn{HI}$ regions, Section~\ref{sec:optdepth}) as well as the degeneracy of $T_\rmn{HISA}$ and $\tau_\rmn{HISA}$ (for the low $N_\rmn{HI}$ regions, Section~\ref{sec:T_HISA_Knapp}).
+We emphasise that also the usage of $T_\rmn{HI, mw}$ -- which is not accessible to an observer -- for $T_\rmn{HISA}$ does not improve the situation but gives qualitatively similar results as using Eq.~\ref{eq:THISATdip}.
+We attribute this to the fact that $T_\rmn{HI, mw}$ and $T_\rmn{dip}$ are similar within a scatter of 10-20~K (see Fig.~\ref{fig:Tdip_THI}).

+To summarise, even when choosing $T_\rmn{HISA}$ by a physically motivated approach, the quality of the obtained HI column density maps does not increase, but partly even decreases.
+Contrary to the approach of a fixed $T_\rmn{HISA}$, for these approaches not only the quantitative agreement but also the qualitative agreement between $N_\rmn{HI, obs}$ and $N_\rmn{HI, real}$ is lost.